FTC: Affiliate Disclosure: All links pay commission

 BEST SUPER-BUDGET BIKE COMPUTER (Sub £/$/Eu100 ish)

-I have some reservations for this price category for several reasons
+I have some reservations about this price category for several reasons

 - I don’t know all the products well enough, there are a few brands I’ve never seen a device from on ANY bike…ever.
 And I’ve seen a lot of bikes.